MSc thesis project proposal

 2. Bone Conduction

 In addition to air microphones for picking up the voice via sound waves in the air, the Dopple wearables contain sensors that pick up the sound waves that propagate via the skull, so called bone conduction sensors.
 Bone conduction offers a great way to suppress disturbing audio signals like wind and environmental noise.
 However, because the sound waves have to propagate through human tissue (skin, bones), the voice quality is affected, suppressing high frequency components.
-Speech enhancement techniques (possibly using machine learning) are sought to process the voice signals and let them sound more natural again, for example by including (artificial) high-frequency components.
+Methods are sought to process the voice signals to let them sound more natural again.

 3. Occlusion effect

-To provide optimal hearing protection, Dopple designs custom-fit earpieces that completely seal the ear canal.
-To the user, acoustically sealing the ear canal gives an uncomfortable experience due to the occlusion effect: the user hears her/his voice distorted (boosting the low frequencies) and also hears body sounds (swallowing, chewing, walking, and so on).
-As a result, wearing sealed ear pieces for a longer period of time is considered a nuisance.
+To provide optimal hearing protection, Dopple designs custom-fit ear pieces that completely seal the ear canal.
+To the user, acoustically sealing the ear canal gives an uncomfortable experience due to the occlusion effect.
+The user hears her/his voice distorted (boosting the low frequencies) and also hears body sounds (swallowing, chewing, walking, and so on).
+As a result, wearing sealed ear pieces for a longer time is considered a nuisance.
 Dopple is looking for methods to reduce the impact of the occlusion effect.
 The Dopple wearables have in-ear microphones to apply Feedback Active Noise Cancellation (FB-ANC) by applying anti-sound to suppression environmental noise.
 Possibly, this can also be used to reduce the occlusion effect.

 Requirements